-Price, in UZS per kg
+Items (fodder) Price, in UZS per kg

-50

-50

-450

-350

-400
+Hay from reeds Rice residues Cotton meal (residues) 50 50 450

+Cotton peelings Mixed fodder 350 400

-\$1=1,917.64 as of 24 August 2012
+\\$1=1,917.64 as of 24 August 2012

 130. The macro and long term effects of the current policy of water management is readily apparent from the history and projected area of the Aral Sea (Annex 1), which is the end point.
 Depending on the price of cotton and cereals and directives from the central government, this pattern may continue.
 However even extension of the irrigation system were an option in the project area, for example as the result of a very major investment upstream (on the order of hundreds of millions of dollars) in reducing conveyance losses throughout the system (reduced leakages, covering arteries and reservoirs to reduce evaporation).
 For example, in 2008 construction of Chartak water storage was completed in Namangan province (Fergana Valley), which costs was \$490,000.
-Similarly, in 2009 Rezaksay water storage (660 mln m3) was commissioned in Namangan province, financed through a soft loan of \$46m from China.
+Similarly, in 2009 Rezaksay water storage (660 mln m) was commissioned in Namangan province, financed through a soft loan of \$46m from China.